BITSS Blog – Guidance for Authors

 - A short summary: 2-3 sentences; includes the major point(s) you want to communicate.

-- Citations: Please use in-text citations or footnotes.
+- Citations: Please use in-text citations.

 - Links: We want to link our readers to as many relevant resources as possible in our posts.
 All posts should include at least one external link.